entonbiba/ovh-public-cloud-additional-drive-bash-script/README.md

 ```Bash
 sudo apt-get update sudo apt-get install wget
 ```
+There are two types of additional disks that can be mounted on OVH Public Cloud servers.
+- <a href="ovh_adpc_classic_disk.sh">Classic disk (starts with the letter s)</a>
+- <a href="ovh_adpc_highperformance_disk.sh">High Performance disk (starts with the letter v)</a>
-The third character of the drive name will alpha increment.
-For example, the first additional drive will be called "vdb", the second "vdc", the third "vdd" and so on.
+The third character of the drive name will alpha increment.<br/>
+For example if it's a high performance disk, the first additional drive will be called "vdb", the second "vdc", the third "vdd" and so on.